nxt-insurance/nxt_state_machine/README.md

     end

     event :publish do
-      before_transition from: any_state, to: :published do
+      before_transition from: any_state, to: :published, run: :some_method
-        halt_transition if Time.current < Date.yesterday
-      end

       transition from: :approved, to: :published
     end